 Address: 274 Quigley Castle Rd, Eureka Springs, AR

 Read Next: Glamping in Texas: 15 Fabulous Places to Try

 One of the unique things to do in Eureka Springs, AR, is to pay a visit to Turpentine Creek Wildlife Refuge.

 Turpentine Creek Wildlife Refuge is a rescue operation for large animals, including big cats.

 In addition to the big cats, which include tigers, leopards, lions, bobcats, and cougars, Turpentine Creek Wildlife Refuge also houses bears.

-If you are so inclined, you can even stay on the property in one of their treehouses or their adults-only safari lodge.
+If you are inclined, you can even stay on the property in one of their treehouses or adults-only safari lodge.

 Address: 239 Turpentine Creek Lane, Eureka Springs, Arkansas